AbhinavG5/Marvel-vs-DC-Project/README.md

 This project provides companies with valuable insights to optimize their marketing strategies, licensing agreements, and product development efforts in the comic book industry and movie franchise.
 By harnessing data-driven insights, businesses can adapt to market dynamics and gain a competitive edge.

+[SQL files, Dataset in SQL and CSV and PowerBI file are Available in the files]

 ## POWERBI DASHBOARD

 ![Marvel vs DC PowerBI Dashboard](https://github.com/AbhinavG5/Marvel-vs-DC-Project/blob/main/Marvel%20vs%20DC%20PowerBI%20Dashboard.jpg)